Licence or permit to import / export explosives - Queensland

 • for a licence or permit related to security sensitive explosives, the individual, directors, partners or nominated responsible person must hold a current security clearance

-This licence may be applied for by a person (person is defined as an individual or corporation).
+This licence may be applied for by an individual, partnership or company.

 Duration